 Bennie Bartels and Susanne Burgstaller offer eye-openers in the actual and physical practice of leading and following, generating more awareness of your own patterns, habits and their side effects.
 This opens up possibilities to experience alternative or new (behavioural) possibilities.

 How does this “Tango Leadership”-approach work?

 Getting out of your head back into your body, into your “sensed self”, carries many advantages: Physical interaction lowers interpersonal barriers and promotes more honest and full encounters and exchanges of ideas.
 A physical experience is a knowledge you always carry with you and have direct access to – it becomes yours!

 This leads to a better grounding of learning, a quasi “embodiment” of ideas and theories, and to a “backfeeding” of experiences into concrete actions.

 Generating more awareness of our actions is a way of updating ourselves, as our computers regularly ask for.
-The miscommunication between who we are and who we think we are can be a major cause of stress and frustration which makes us set our goals wrongly and expect outcomes that are not realistic.
+The miscommunication between who we are and who we think we are can be a major cause of stress and frustration.
+This makes us set our goals all wrongly and expect outcomes that are not realistic.
 To make a new experience through physical action where it can’t be denied is like installing this experience into our own system, so it becomes second nature to us.